Dreyforever/NLP_Project/README.md

 Unfortunately I was not able to run the code completely as the completion time for the code was over 8 hrs and the code kept getting terminated in the process which was very frustrating.
 The CPU's processing capabilities seemed to be a bottleneck for the time it was taking to train the model

 PS: The img.png shows a checkpoint in the fine tuning of the model and progress.png shows the last seen progress of the fine tuning session and test1 and test2 show the screenshots of 2 testcases that were run using the checkpoint model-1500 created during the fine-tuning process

+I am unable to upload the checkpoint model in this repo as its over 750 MB in size